keybase/go-tweetnacl/README.md

 # HIGHLY EXPERIMENTAL AND HALF-BAKED

-This is just something we were hacking on a while ago, so please don't depend on it for mission-critical uses without auditting yourself!
+This is just something we were hacking on a while ago, so please don't depend on it for mission-critical uses without auditing it yourself!